18F/tock/docs/dependency-management.md

 3. Update the `python_version` line in `Pipfile` to ensure dependencies for the correct Python version are used
 4. Update `.circleci/config.yml` to ensure the correct Python version is used in CI

+## USWDS
+The uswds is initially installed via `npm` and then is compiled via gulp using the [uswds-gulp](https://github.com/uswds/uswds) configuration.
+To update USWDS, update the 2.x version in the `package.json` and review the release notes to identify any breaking changes.

 ## JavaScript